conorwalsh1/Portfolio-Project-1/README.md

 -   Responsive on all device sizes.
 On wider screens the navigation bar lists all different sections side by side, but once screen size is restricted, the nav links shrink into a burger icon which collapses when clicked and shows relevant links.

--   The navigation bar and logo within the header are fixed, meaning no matter how far the site browser scrolls throughout the page, they can access any part of the web site at any time.
+-   The navigation bar and logo within the header are fixed, meaning no matter how far the site user scrolls down  throughout the page, they can access any part of the web site at any time.

 -   When hovered over, the navigation links display a black underline giving the site browser more clarity.